oicr-softeng/oicr-webdev-webdev.oicr.on.ca/__pages/home.md

 design:
     title: "Design & UX"
-    content: "We work together with subject-matter-experts (you), to shape a user-friendly experience and engaging look and feel that resonates with the website's primary users."
+    content: "We work together with subject-matter-experts (partners), to shape a user-friendly experience and engaging look and feel that resonates with the website's primary users."

 devel:
-    title: "Development"
+    title: "Development & Deployment"
-    content: "We run a rapid, agile development environment based on a modern web technology stack, ensuring applications meet design and device specifications."
+    content: "We work transparently, build using modern static and object-database-driven web technologies with best practices, to meet project scope & organizational compliance, operational goals."

 about:
     title: "About the Team"